 3.2 Transfer Pricing Tools

-Transfer pricing clearly is one of the hottest topics in international tax law.
-The rules of transfer pricing deal with transactions between related parties, because in such a situation of related parties there are enough possibilities to shift profits around, preferably into a low-taxing country of course.
+Transfer pricing is one of the topical issues in international tax law.
+The rules of transfer pricing deal with transactions between related parties.
+In situations where the parties are related, there are many possible opportunities to shift profits, preferably into a low-taxing country.

-For tax purposes, business relations between affiliated parties must be evaluated according to whether those involved acted like unaffiliated third parties (arm’s length test).
-In this regard, the relations of free competition form the standard.
-The underlying principle is the normal degree of commercial prudence exercised by a reasonable and prudent business manager that he applies in dealing with third parties.
+For tax purposes, business dealings between affiliated parties must be evaluated according to whether those involved acted as unaffiliated third parties (arm’s length test).
+In this regard, free competition forms the standard.
+The underlying principle is that a normal degree of commercial prudence is exercised by a reasonable and prudent business manager in dealing with third parties.

-The income allocation is generally to be based on each specific business transaction with the affiliated party.
-The actual facts and circumstances are decisive in accordance with their economic substance.
+The income allocation is generally based on each specific business transaction with the affiliated party.
+The facts and circumstances are decisive in accordance with the economic substance.
 The functions of the individual affiliated companies must be regarded for the income allocation.

-Of special importance are
+Of particular importance are:

-(1) structure, organization, division of functions, and risk allocation within groups as well as allocation of assets
+(1) the structure, organization, division of functions, and risk allocation within groups as well as allocation of assets;

-(2) which companies fulfil the individual functions (production, assembly, research and development, administrative services, marketing, services)
+(2) which companies fulfill individual functions such as production, assembly, research and development, administrative services, marketing, and other services;

-and
+(3) the capacity with which the companies perform these functions, e.g., as a fully-fledged distributor, an agent, an equal party or as agent of a pool.

-(3) the capacity with which the companies perform these functions, e.g., as fully fledged distributor, agent, or party on an equal basis or agent of a pool.
+In this context, the economic substance of the activity is the determining factor.
+Remuneration for services in respect of a company with no activity is not permitted.
+If a company carries out simple functions, then only the economic services actually rendered are taken into account, i.e., by means of a cost-plus method.

-In this context, the economic substance of the actual activity is decisive.
-Service remuneration for companies without functions is not allowed.
-If companies perform merely simple functions, only the actually rendered economic services may be taken into consideration, i.e., as a rule by means of a cost-plus method of remuneration.
+It is necessary to evaluate the remuneration that a third party would charge for supplies or services of the same kind (“arm’s length price”) and what income or expenses would have accrued to or been incurred by the taxpayer if a third party had conducted that same business.
+For this assessment, it is assumed that supplies and services are provided in the ordinary course of business between independent parties and are separate business transactions, i.e., separate agreements and invoices.

-For the allocation it is decisive how third parties would have set remuneration for supplies or services of the same kind (“arm’s length price”) or which income or expenses would have accrued to or been incurred by the taxpayer if third parties had been conducting business.
-In this case it is assumed that the individual supplies and services in the ordinary course of business between independent parties are generally the object of separate business relations, i.e., of separate agreements and invoices.
-However, package deals among affiliated parties are subject to an audit as such; if in this context a single transfer price is charged for several supplies or services then there is no objection to this if the overall remuneration can be split to specific partial performances or third parties also agree to such aggregate prices.
+Package deals between affiliated parties are subject to an audit.
+It is not objectionable if a price is charged for a number of supplies or services as long as the overall remuneration can be split into specific partial transactions or third parties agree to such aggregate prices.

-The arm’s length price is determined by reference to the price between independent third parties on a comparable transaction, determined by reference to market data.
-The price which unaffiliated parties negotiate under arm’s length business conditions is decisive.
-Accordingly, the following standards may be considered in determining arm’s length prices: (i) stock market prices, common trade prices that are determined in the relevant market as well as other market information; (ii) prices which the taxpayer, the affiliated party or third parties have actually agreed for respective supplies or services in the relevant market; (iii) profit mark-ups, calculation methods or other business aspects influencing the pricing in the free market (business data).
+An arm’s length price is determined by evaluating the price of a comparable transaction between independent third parties, with reference to market data.
+The price which unaffiliated parties would negotiate in arm’s length business conditions is the determining factor.
+Accordingly, the following standards may be considered in determining arm’s length prices: (i) stock market prices, common trade prices that are determined in the relevant market, and other market information; (ii) prices which the taxpayer, the affiliated party or third parties have agreed for respective supplies or services in the relevant market; (iii) profit mark-ups, calculation methods or other business aspects which influence pricing in the free market (business data).